Succession in the Presidency (LDS Church)

-Apostolic succession in the Church of Jesus Christ of Latter-day Saints (LDS Church) is the process of transition to a new church president when the preceding one has died.
+Succession in the Presidency in the Church of Jesus Christ of Latter-day Saints (LDS Church) is the procedure that is followed between the death of one church president and the appointment of another.

 Summary

 Established protocol

 At the head of the LDS Church are fifteen men: three of them, the church president and his two counselors, form the church's highest council, the First Presidency.
 In addition, a council serving the church in a role secondary to that of the First Presidency is the Quorum of the Twelve Apostles.